Milliman-PRM/client-and-project-documentation/.github/ISSUE_TEMPLATE.md

 **Client Code:** `0273ABC`

-**Project Description:** `Care Cordinator Report and Cost Model Dashboard for ABC MSSP Population`
+**Project Description:** `Care Coordinator Report and Cost Model Dashboard for ABC MSSP Population`

 ## Check to ensure the following items are present under the client folder

- - [ ] A signed contract that covers the scope of the project
+ - [ ] A signed contract that covers the scope of this project (if there is a new contract, please open a pull request to add it to the client folder)
- - [ ] A conflict check
- - [ ] Additonal External High Level and Risk Managment Oversight Review Form (if applicable)
+ - [ ] Verify a conflict check within last year is in the client folder in this repository (if stale, open a pull request to capture an updated conflict check)
+ - [ ] Verify client risk assessment within last five years is in the client folder in this repository (if stale, open a pull request to capture an updated client risk assessment)
+ - [ ] Verify a signed BAA is in the client folder in this repository, if needed (if new one is needed, open a pull request to capture the new BAA)

 ## Perform the following setup tasks

  - [ ] Request a project level risk assessment using [this template](https://indy-github.milliman.com/raw/PRM/client-and-project-documentation/master/github_templates/project_risk_level.txt) (must be a Principal)
+ - [ ] Additional External High Level and Risk Management Oversight Review Form (if applicable)
  - [ ] Request a billing code for billing the client (currently, `0273`)
  - [ ] Request a billing code for tracking hours of staff (currently, `0009`)
  - [ ] Send a copy of the contract and face sheet to the accounting specialist (currently Steve Turner: Steve.Turner@milliman.com)
- - [ ] Open an issue using [this template](https://indy-github.milliman.com/raw/IndyIT/PRM-Misc/master/new_client_template.md) on the [IndyIT/PRM-Misc repository](https://indy-github.milliman.com/IndyIT/PRM-Misc) to complete IT setup
  - [ ] Create a project repository in an appropriate home (likely [PRM-Production](https://indy-github.milliman.com/PRM-Production) or [PRM-Custom](https://indy-github.milliman.com/PRM-Custom))